rohantikotekar/FairPredict-An-Ethical-AI-Approach-to-Mitigating-Bias-in-Criminal-Justice-Risk-Assessment/README.md

+# FairPredict- An Ethical AI Approach to Mitigating Bias in Criminal Justice Risk-Assessment

 This is a Research project that I completed during CS 212 Data Science Ethics at UC Riverside.
 It focuses on reducing the prevalent bias in COMPAS Dataset.
 Following is the resume description.

 ## 🧠 Purpose